JLupanow/new-site/_projects/2020-04-Mobile-App-for-Booking-Flying-Vehicles.md

 According to Porsche and Boeing, **commercial passenger drones will enter the market around 2025**.[^1] But aside from the eccentric millionaires who may purchase these vehicles for private use, how will the general public be able to access these vehicles?
 Will there be sufficient interest to support incorporating these vehicles into existing public transit systems?
 Are people willing to shell out to have a vehicle pick them up at their door and take them to their destination on demand?
 I needed to **explore different value propositions and business models to find a way these vehicles could be made accessible to the general public**, namely those working or living in the city of Los Angeles.

-[^1]: Brown, Dalvin, "[Possibility or pipe dream: How close are we to seeing flying cars](https://www.usatoday.com/story/tech/2019/11/04/flying-cars-uber-boeing-and-others-say-theyre-almost-ready/4069983002/)," USA Today, 4 Nov 2019.
+[^1]: Brown, Dalvin, "[Possibility or pipe dream: How close are we to seeing flying cars](https://www.usatoday.com/story/tech/2019/11/04/flying-cars-uber-boeing-and-others-say-theyre-almost-ready/4069983002/)," *USA Today*, 4 Nov 2019.

 ## The Process